 The EMD E7 was the first model in the series built fully under the General Motors banner and went on as the most successful.
 The design began construction in early 1945 and was ultimately purchased by dozens of major railroads for use in passenger service.
 Internally, the E7 varied little from the E3 through E6 models.
 However, externally, EMD updated the carbody giving it a sleeker look and a more beveled, blunted nose (the classic "bull dog" appearance that made EMD's cab design legendary) that was first featured on the freight FT of 1939.
 Some E7s saw service for many years and were still around until the start of Amtrak in 1971.
 The succeeding E8 was also purchased by many railroad successful.
-Incredibly, despite more than 500 E7As and Bs constructed be Electro-Motive just one is preserved today, Pennsylvania #5901-A, out-shopped by the builder in September, 1952.
-Ironically, more Alco PA's survive than of this particular model!
+Incredibly, despite more than 500 E7As and Bs constructed be Electro-Motive just one is preserved today, Pennsylvania #5901-A (out-shopped by the builder in September, 1952).

 The EMD E7 began production in early 1945 as the first passenger model manufactured by GM's official Electo-Motive Division.
 The model's internal components were more or less similar to earlier models.
 While the locomotive did feature a slightly upgraded 12-cylinder, model 567A prime mover it still carried a rating of 2,000 horsepower (using dual engines).
 The truck setup remained the same as an A1A-A1A (meaning the center axle was unpowered) and model D7 traction motors.
 Finally, as had been the case for most E series designs cataloged by Electro-Motive through that time the E7 offered 56,500 pounds of starting tractive effort and 31,000 pounds continuous.
 Interestingly enough, there was no deviation from this rating all of the way through the E9.